otter13/otter-component-library/README.md

 # otter-component-library
 A library of React components which follows HOC pattern, aiming at open for extension.
+For education, exploration and prototype purposes based on React v18.

 [Figma Design System (WIP)](https://www.figma.com/community/file/1184696002966775031)